Skip to content

 Rebbetzin Michal Shaul

-The Rebbe's emissary in Dharamsala, she leads workshops in awareness and growth, in psychology according to Chassidut and in Jewish meditation, and serves as a soul counselor and a couples and personal therapist.
+The Rebbe's emissary in Dharamsala, she leads workshops in awareness and growth, in psychology according to Chassidut and in Jewish meditation.
+A soul counselor, a couples and personal therapist, and a facilitator of movement improvisation.

 Where are we?